msampathkumar/datadriven/Project Submission.md

     As per Okham Razor's rules, we are going to select the simplest and well performing.
 Luckily, we have got kbest_selected_cols at _26_ which is comparatively top performer among other K-selections and also lower than actually number of columns

+    _Conclusion: Using __Chi2__ with __KBest__, we found 26 best selected columns for generating results._

 * PCA
-    Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.
+    PCA, Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.

+    Here is the cumulative

     Like KBest, in a similar fashion we have tried PCA model but we have encounter some decrease in score.
 As we can understand from the results, that transformed will have lower dimentions but it might be always to learn from it.

 # Results

-During training we
+After data transformations, features selections, model selection, model hyper parameter tuning and multi class wrapping we are able to score 81.26% in training.

 ## Model Evaluation and Validation